ork-labs/ork/docs/ROADMAP.md

 **Objective:** Implement the `event_driven` lifecycle reconciler within the daemon, enabling reactive workflows.

 **Rationale:** This is the second major lifecycle that the daemon must support.
-It's the core mechanism that allows GXO to act as a SOAR platform, webhook handler, or custom server.
+It's the core mechanism that allows ORK to act as a SOAR platform, webhook handler, or custom server.
 Its implementation depends directly on the streaming capabilities delivered in Milestone 4.1.

 **Impacted Files & Detailed Changes:**